Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableShake

-In Power Mode, the behavior of randomly shifting the left margin of the editor when you type is called Shake.
+In Power Mode, the behavior of randomly shifting the left margin of the editor when a key is pressed is called "Shake."

 When I'm typing Japanese, every time I shake, the characters in the editor and the characters I'm typing in the IME get out of sync, which is annoying, so I usually have it turned off